Mazda RX-7: Third generation (FD)

 Information about various trims and models is listed as follows:

-Series 6 (1992-1995)
+Series 6 (1992–1995)

-Series 6 was exported throughout the world and had the highest sales.
+Series 6 was exported throughout the world and sold in larger numbers than in later years.
 In Japan, Mazda sold the RX-7 through its ɛ̃fini brand as the ɛ̃fini RX-7.
 Models in Japan included the Type S, the base model, Type R, the lightweight sports model, Type RZ, Type RB, A-spec and the Touring X, which came with a four-speed automatic transmission.
 The RX-7 was sold in 1993–1995 in the U.S. and Canada.
 The Series 6 was rated at 255 PS and 294 Nm.